Measurements of psi'-> pbar K+ sigma0 and chi_cj->pbar K+ Lambda: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-We observe the decay mode $\psi^\prime\to\bar{p}K^+\Sigma^0+c.c.$ for the first time and improve the measurements for the decays of $\chi_{cJ}\to \bar{p}K^+\Lambda+c.c.$, using $106\times10^6$ $\psi^\prime$ events collected with BESIII detector at the BEPCII collider.
+We observe the decay mode $\psi^\prime\to\bar{p}K^+\Sigma^0+c.c.$ for the first time and improve the measurements for the decays of $\chi_{cJ}\to \bar{p}K^+\Lambda+c.c.$, using $1.06\times10^8$ $\psi^\prime$ events collected with BESIII detector at the BEPCII collider.
 The branching fractions are listed in Table~\ref{tab:sum}.

 For the $\bar{p}K^+\Lambda+c.c.$ final state in the decays of $\chi_{c0}$, an anomalous enhancement is observed in the invariant-mass distribution of $\bar{p}\Lambda+c.c.$, which could correspond to the structure observed in the decay $J/\psi\to p\bar{\Lambda}K^-$~\cite{Bes:pLam}.
 It is of great interest that the structure is located very close to the mass threshold of $\bar{p}\Lambda+c.c.$, and this may be accounted for as a quasibound dibaryon state or as an enhancement due to a final-state interaction, or simply as an interference effect of high-mass $N^{\ast}$ and $\Lambda^{\ast}$.
 Our new measurements may aid in the theory of charmonia decays, and also be a guide in the calculation of decay modes into strangeness dibaryon systems.
-A more precise measurement is expected with larger statistics in future BESIII running.
+A detail study on the near-threshold structure is expected with larger statistics in future BESIII running.